movebit/move/language/move-analyzer/design.md

     fn finished(&self) -> bool;
 }
 ~~~
-Actual the `ScopeVisitor` is a consumer and can consume the information create by `Project`.
+Actualy the `ScopeVisitor` is a consumer and can consume the information create by `Project`.

 `ItemOrAccess` is either a `Item` or `Access`.
 Our `goto to definition` and `auto completion` ,... base On `ScopeVisitor`.